apache/iotdb-mcp-server/README.md

      - `query_sql` (string): The SELECT SQL query to execute
    - Returns: Query results as array of objects

+#### Table Model

+##### Query Tools
+- `read_query`
+   - Execute SELECT queries to read data from the database
+   - Input:
+     - `query` (string): The SELECT SQL query to execute
+   - Returns: Query results as array of objects

+##### Schema Tools
+- `list_tables`
+   - Get a list of all tables in the database
+   - No input required
+   - Returns: Array of table names

+- `describe-table`
+   - View schema information for a specific table
+   - Input:
+     - `table_name` (string): Name of table to describe
+   - Returns: Array of column definitions with names and types

 ## Claude Desktop Integration